romanvm/WsgiBoostServer/Readme.rst

 **Tools required**: MS Visual Studio 2015 Update 2+, Cmake

-Note that WsgiBoostServer ``setup.py`` script uses MS Visual Studio 2015 regardless of Python version used for compilation of the extension.
-The ``setup.py`` script monkey-patches the default ``distutils`` complier on Windows.
+Note that WsgiBoostServer ``setup.py`` script monkey-patches the default ``distutils`` complier on Windows and uses MS Visual Studio 2015 regardless of Python version used to compile the extension module.

 Procedure
 ~~~~~~~~~